bvarjavand/ngubot/README.md

 ### Acknowledgements

-I found a spreadsheet of coordinates from @Zhinjio on discord which I've added to and utilized.
+I was provided a spreadsheet of coordinates from https://github.com/Zhinjio on discord which I've added to and utilized.

 I'll be adding features as I progress through the game.